 The bushland in the adjacent Sydney Harbour National Park found here is predominantly Kunzea / Monotoca / Allocasurina distyla / Banksia integrifolia Closed Scrub.
-The structure is of closed scrub with a canopy cover of 80% and a height ranging from 6-8m where Allocasurina dominates; and from to 5-12m where Angophora dominates as the canopy species.
+The structure is of closed scrub with a canopy cover of 80% and a height ranging from 6-8m where Allocasurina dominates; and from 5-12m where Angophora dominates.
 Exotic weed invasion is highest along margins surrounding disturbed areas.